Ericsson/codechecker/README.md

 #firefox http://localhost:8080

 ~~~~~~
-If all goes well you can check analysis results in you web browser:
+If all goes well you can check analysis results in your web browser:

 ![CodeChecker Viewer](https://raw.githubusercontent.com/Ericsson/codechecker/master/docs/images/viewer.png)

 See user guide for further configuration and check options